MikEfraim/python-mongodb-cv-with-gui/README.md

 * When an insert action is successful, make a white qlabel go instantly green and then progressively white again with text indicating a successful insertion
 * Finally, connect the profiles to the database with working inserts/deletes
-* Make loading profiles work
+* On open app, load profiles